Break the mould by using this exuberant colour in your home.

 Wondering which colour we’re talking about?
 It’s teal!
 Everywhere we turn, we can’t help but see lively notes of this sea green hue cropping up… on velvet armchairs and kitchen cabinets or paired with mustard and blush pink for a beautiful mid century feel.
 Teal is an exuberant colour celebrated for its inky pelagic depths.
 A glorious hybrid of blue and green, it emotes feelings of restfulness and calm, although holds a note of luxury and glamour against its more uniform cousins.
 Some people go really bold and will deck the walls in sumptuous teal wallpaper or paint, whereas others prefer to enjoy it on a statement piece of furniture or scattered across accessories.

-Here is a selection of some of our favourite teal vintage finds in the Vinterior collection, along with tips on how you could style them in your own home.
+Whether you are looking for designers from the 20th century that will add a splash of colour to your home or specific pieces, here is a selection of some of our favourite teal vintage finds in the Vinterior collection, along with tips on how you could style them in your own home.

 First up is this fabulous pair of 1970s teal velvet armchairs… Not much needs to be said about these beauties other than they wouldn’t go amiss on the set of a glamorous mid century period drama like Mad Men!
 Teal will happily accompany many other beautiful hues you have running throughout your home.
 Pair with gleaming teak for an understated but opulent look or make them pop! with a bright mustard throw.